-Any violation of the above guidelines will be considered misuse and may result in the suspension or termination of this service.
+Any violation of the above guidelines will be considered misuse and may result in the suspension or termination of this service and/or program.
 If you have any questions about the above guidelines, have problems with the equipment or need any help, please contact the resource room personnel.